Photomechanical effect

 Photomechanical effect is the change in the shape of a material when it is exposed to light.
 This effect was first documented by Alexander Graham Bell in 1880.
-More recently, Kenji Uchino demonstrated that a photostrictive material could be used for legs in the construction of a miniature optically-powered "walker".
+Kenji Uchino demonstrated that a photostrictive material could be used for legs in the construction of a miniature optically-powered "walker".

 The most common mechanism of photomechanical effect is light-induced heating.

 Photomechanical materials may be considered smart materials due to their natural change implemented by external factors.